 Par 4 - Yellow 358m, white 367m, blue 379m

 It’s all downhill from here so pause to admire the peaceful setting before striking your drive into the distance.
-Try to forget the out of bounds left and the trees right.
+Try to forget about the out of bounds left and the trees right.
 The bunker may be a nuisance but it’s shallow and easy to get out of.
 It’s okay to leave your second short of the green as the chip is a straightforward one to a flat green.

 Par 4 - Yellow 263m, white 273m, blue 278m